 After joining AutAngel you can decide which groups you’d like to attend.
 Most of our members also participate in our “Exploring Being Autistic” programme, which does require the commitment to come to10 sessions, and also means that participants get to know others in the programme, and in AutAngel, quite well.

-Whilst we would love to be able to offer free access to our groups, our funding constraints mean that we ask members to make a contribution – we suggest between £5 and £50 a month according to your means.
+Whilst we would love to be able to offer free access to our groups, our funding constraints mean that we ask members to make a contribution: an initial £5 to join, and then for ongoing donations, we suggest between £5 and £50 a month according to your means.
+If this is unaffordable for you, please talk to us, We do not want to exclude anyone on the basis of inability to donate.

 Women’s peer support group – currently runs weekly on Zoom at 7-8pm on Tuesdays.
 Does not run online on the evening of the in-person women’s group.

-Crafty Cuppa (used to be online craft group) – currently runs weekly on Zoom at 11am-12.30pm on Tuesdays.
+Crafty Chat (used to be online craft group) – currently runs fortnightly on Zoom at 11am-12pm on Thursdays (alternating with the in-person craft group).

-Queer peer support group – a safe space for members who are LGBTQ+, this group currently runs on Zoom on alternate Tuesdays from 7-8pm.
+Queer peer support group – a safe space for members who are LGBTQ+, this group currently runs on Zoom monthly on the first Tuesday of the month from 7-8pm.

-Most in-person groups (with the exception of the allotment group and mixed peer support group) are held at our office at 12A, Southview Park, Marsack Street, Caversham, Reading RG4 5AF.
-We share a space with Stepping Forward, so if you see their signage, you’re in the right place.
-There is an AutAngel doorbell by the Stepping Forward door.
+Most in-person groups (with the exception of the allotment group and mixed peer support group) are held at our office in Caversham.

 Women’s peer support group – monthly on the 1st Tuesday of the month 7.30-9pm